 REST (Remote Explosive Scent Tracing) is a method of detecting explosive vapours.
 Consignments for REST must be isolated, completely wrapped and stood for a minimum period of two hours.
 Several air samples are then removed from various parts of the shipment by means of a portable vacuumed pump through a filter.

-Filters are then transported to a separate location (analysis room) and placed in a stand under controlled conditions away from consignment and interrogated by an explosives Dog.
+Filters are then transported to a separate location (analysis room) and placed in a stand under controlled conditions away from the consignment and interrogated by an explosives Dog.
 If the shipments are cleared the Agent will receive a statement from the REST operator claiming the shipment to be free from explosives.

 The legislation states that all cargo loaded onto a passenger-carrying aircraft must undergo one of the approved methods of security screening.
 These are:

 (a) Known Consignor Procedures

 (b) screening by X-Ray (primary method of screening)

 (c) physical examination including searching by hand (primary screening method)